algolia/docsearch/docs/src/config-file.md

 the markup.

-The `text` key is mandatory, but we highly recommend setting also `lvl0`, `lvl1` and `lvl2` to have a decent level of relevance.
+The `text` key is mandatory, but we highly recommend setting also `lvl0`, `lvl1` and `lvl2` to have a decent depth of relevance.

 ```json
 {